I try to make history readable and interesting, warts and all. We must look to the past to understand the present and confront the future.

 Marinesko continued patrolling the Baltic looking for further victims and, eleven days later, just after midnight on February 10, encountered the 14,500-ton Steuben.
-Like the Gustloff she was an overcrowded passenger liner evacuating civilian and military personnel from Pillau, Prussia (present-day Baltiysk, Russia).
+Like the Gustloff she was an overcrowded passenger liner evacuating civilians and military personnel from Pillau, Prussia (present-day Baltiysk, Russia).
 Though her capacity was normally about 800 passengers, the Steuben was overloaded with nearly 4,300 passengers and crew, including 2,800 wounded soldiers and 800 civilians.

 Using sonar and remaining submerged, Marinesko maneuvered S-13 for four hours before firing two torpedoes.
-Both hit and the Steuben went under in 20 minutes.
+Both hit, and the Steuben went under in 20 minutes.
 Of the 4,300 on board, only 300 survived.

 No Hero of the Soviet Union

 With the sinking of the Gustloff and the Steuben added to his modest earlier successes, Alexander Marinesko was credited with 42,000 tons of enemy shipping sunk, placing him at the top of Soviet submariners.
 Despite this accomplishment, Marinesko was not awarded the “Hero of the Soviet Union”.
-Because of his well-known excessive alcoholic binges, affairs with women and general attitude to authority, he was considered unsuitable to be a hero.
+Because of his well-known excessive alcoholic binges, affairs with women, and general attitude to authority, he was considered unsuitable to be a hero.
 Instead, he was awarded the “Order of the Red Banner”, several steps removed from “Hero”.
-When officials attempted to give him his award aboard S-13 he submerged the submarine-- and his career.
+When officials attempted to give him his award aboard S-13 he submerged the submarine—and his career.